uviclibraries/genai-research-tools-adv/10-playgound.md

 ## Installing GPT4All on Your Laptop
 GPT4All is "a free-to-use, locally running, privacy-aware Large Language Model (LLM) chatbot" ([GPT4All](https://gpt4all.io/index.html){:target="_blank"}, 2024).
 GPT4All combined with a downloadable large language model can:
-- Answer questions about the world
+- **Answer questions about the world**
-- Help you as a personal writing assistant
+- _Help you as a personal writing assistant_
 - Understand documents and give you answers about their content

 There are many reasons to use a local GenAI tool like GPT4All as an alternative to ChatGPT and other GenAI tools, including:
-1. GPT4All is a completely offline application, so it can be used even if you don't have access to the internet.
+- GPT4All is a completely offline application, so it can be used even if you don't have access to the internet.
-2. Being offline also means that all the data you share with it stays on your computer, and GPT4All's creators can't see any of your data or prompts.
+-  Being offline also means that all the data you share with it stays on your computer, and GPT4All's creators can't see any of your data or prompts.
-3. GPT4All allows you to query local documents in a folder that you specify on your laptop.
+- PT4All allows you to query local documents in a folder that you specify on your laptop.

 > **Note**: GPT4All is not as capable as ChatGPT or other cloud-based GenAI tools, because it is limited by the speed of your computer.
 On the other hand, it is private, so if privacy is important for a task, then GPT4All might be a good tool choice.